sheryllann/css-animations/readme.md

 Luckily, CSS Animations allows us to handle animations where they belong - in the stylesheet!
 CSS Animations also have a much lower impact on page loads.

+CSS Animations are also a great way to add a layer of polish to your websites.
+Good design inpsires trust, so adding little effect to your website is a great way to impress users (and potential employers!).

 ## Concept (10 minutes)

 CSS uses the same basic concepts used in hand-drawn animation - Keyframes: